Oct 18

 It is because growth is painful.
 If it were not, you would be in a perpetual state of comfort.
 And absolutely nothing grows there.

-So to weather the storm of personal growth, you need resilience.
+So to weather the storm of personal growth so you can reach £100k+ you must build resilience.
 You must be able to accept rejection and criticism, and you must have faith that you're on the right path even when you're seeing no results.

 I'm not talking about having blind optimism.
 I'm referring to the ability to evolve and adapt your approach when things don't appear to be working.
 To cultivate patience and resilience, I've found it helpful to practice gratitude for what I have and the lessons I've learned so far.
 When in a constant state of lack, it's hard to be strong, because you're always wanting more.